 The focus on privacy should occur at the outset of any project or new system implementation, not as an afterthought.
 GDPR calls this ‘privacy by design’.
 Consideration must be given to how the data collection, storage and use will impact on Data Subjects.
 Controls must be put in place where an unacceptable risk is identified.

-Privacy Impact Assessment (PIA) works with the risk assessment discussed above.
+Privacy Impact Assessment (PIA) is a risk assessment discussed above.
 It ensures that the risks of data loss or inaccuracy are minimised from the outset.

 The website of the Information Commissioner (ICO) has a code of practice for conducting PIAs.
 Whilst it’s a lengthy document, it does cover possible risks and causes the reader to consider how to mitigate those risks.
 The PIA is central to GDPR.